papajuans/bank-kata/README.md

   TransactionHistory - I don't think I modelled this correctly
 - I'm not entirely sure that transfer() uses good encapsulation
 - I'm tired

+Things that I should probably do:
+- Actual error checking for negative balances